About a league to the north of the

 semicircular pilasters; it extends a hundred and fifty paces.
 Pococke

 The layout of Hierapolis shows the typical structure of Roman towns based on a rectangular grid of streets on both sides of a long main street crossing the whole town.
 During the reign of Emperor Domitian, Gaius Frontinus, proconsul of Asia Minor, who had his residence in Ephesus, embellished a section of this street with fountains and statues.

-Frontinus placed at the western end of the main street a monumental arch dedicated to the emperor.
+Frontinus placed at the western end of the main street a monumental arch dedicated to the Emperor.
 The Romans used to define precisely the boundaries of their towns in order to ensure easy compliance with several laws establishing what could and could not be done within them: so this gate had an administrative purpose, not a military one because at that time Hierapolis did not have walls.
 These were built at a later time and protected just a portion of the Roman town.

-Baths near Domitian's Gate and men's room
+Baths near Domitian's Gate and a "forica" a Roman men's room

 Hierapolis had several baths which exploited the mineral springs: the major ones were located near the sanctuary and near the gate.
 Next to the gate there was also a large market with porticoes.
 Frontinus took care of some very natural needs; the men's room between the gate and the market maybe lacked some privacy, but was definitely very imposing.